Lagotechsolutions/Java_Projects/README.md

 This will folder will contain some java web archive projects.
 Here are the list of steps to do in other to get your project working.

-Step 1 - Launch an EC2 instance:
+Step 1 - Launch an EC2 instance;
 --- Amazon Linux AMI;
 --- T2 micro instance;
 --- Open Security groups for all incoming and outgoing traffic (ALL TCP);

-Step 2 - Configure Maven Build Server
+Step 2 - Configure Maven Build Server;
 Install Git;
 --- yum install git;
 Clone Java_Projects repo;
 --- git clone https://github.com/Lagotechsolutions/Java_Projects.git;
+Grant executable rights to the script
+--- sudo chmod u+x maven_script.sh
-Run maven.sh script;
+Execute script;
 --- sh /home/ec2-user/Java_Projects/maven_script.sh;

 Step 3 - Configure TomCat App Servers;